JuanMRestrepo/JavaORM/README.md

 The objective of this project is to create in Java an ORM that connects to a CSV file

-## Technologies Used
+## technologies and libraries Used

+### technologies
+- Java SE
+- Java Reflection API
+- Java I/O
-- Java
+- Java Collections Framework
+- Maven
+- JUnit
+### libraries
-- CSV
+- Apache Commons CSV
-- Java
+- SLF4J / Log4j

 ## Setup